ruuda/blog/posts/build-system-insights.md

   or a colleague have built already can be fetched from a remote cache.

-This insight is not specific to build systems:
+The advantages of immutability and pure functions are not specific to build systems:
-I would argue that
-the advantages of immutability are *the* key insight of functional programming in general.
+I would argue that they are *the* key insight of functional programming in general.
 <!--
 Most of [Rich Hickey’s talks][hickey] are an application of this insight,